How to remove a tree stump: follow our practical guide

 Find out how to remove a tree stump yourself and you won't have to pay the professionals to do the job for you.
 Here's what you need to know...

 If you decide to dig it out yourself you'll need a good set of muscles to get stuck in, but it is quicker to do it this way.
-Read on to find out more about both techniques, plus don't miss our other how to guides, such as how to make leaf mould, for more expert advice on your gardening tasks.
+Read on to find out more about the best techniques, plus don't miss guide on how to remove weeds for more advice on removing unwanted additions from your plot.

 How to dig out a tree stump